Moving to Australia from New Zealand?

 With all that in mind, you have more than enough knowledge to take on Aussie car dealers and brokers and get a fantastic deal on four wheels!

-If you want more information about transferring your licence, documentation needed, costs, state-by-state rules and more, have a read of my driving and licences in Australia post.
+If you want more information about transferring your licence, documentation needed, costs, state-by-state rules, and more, please read my driving and licences in Australia post.

 The below posts might interest you: